rwickens/automate_PET/README.md

 I've written a pipeline in Python for quantitative PET image processing on MINC files.

-This program assumes that the MRI file inputted has been spatially normalized, and that the xfm files for this transformation have been kept.
+This program assumes that the patient's MRI file has been spatially normalized on CIVET, and that the xfm files for this transformation have been kept.

 The steps that the pipeline achieves are: